Ramona's World

-Ramona's World is the eighth book in the Ramona Quimby series by Beverly Cleary.
+Ramona's World is the eighth and final book in the Ramona Quimby series by Beverly Cleary.
 Ramona and her sister Beezus are growing up.
 Ramona is in the fourth grade now, and for the first time she has a best girl-friend, Daisy Kidd.
 At home she tries her best to be a good role model for her baby sister Roberta, but finds baby sitting harder than she expected.
 Published in 1999, Ramona's World was written fifteen years after its predecessor, Ramona Forever.
-It was the last published installment in the series, as well as the last book Cleary published before her retirement and her death on March 25, 2021.
+It was the last book Cleary published before her death in 2021.

 Plot

 Ramona's world is changing.
 There's tiny baby Roberta at home, and as Ramona adjusts to being a big sister, she discovers that she likes teaching Roberta to do things such as sticking out her tongue.
 In fourth grade, she finally has a best friend, the new student Daisy Kidd (who is also new to the neighborhood).
 At school Ramona is frustrated with her teacher, Mrs. Meacham.
 Mrs. Meacham pushes her students to be proper spellers; spelling is a difficult subject for Ramona.
 Mrs. Meacham also intercepts a note that Ramona's friend Yard Ape wrote to Ramona; after that, Yard Ape is too embarrassed to play with her or even talk to her.

 Beezus, a 14-year-old just entering high school, starts speaking French around the house, spending a lot of time on the phone talking about boys and asking her friends about who she should date, which makes her little sister mad.
-Ramona begins to feel forgotten as Beezus, while Mr. and Mrs. Quimby are always fussing over Roberta.
+Ramona begins to feel forgotten by Beezus, while Mr. and Mrs. Quimby are always fussing over Roberta.

 Beezus, in an act of rebellion, gets her ears pierced; her parents are amused and pleased that she is growing up.
-Beezus nervously attends a party at which boys were invited — as it turns out, the boys stayed outside the house the entire time and the girls played inside and everyone was happy.
+Beezus nervously attends a party at which boys were invited — as it turns out, the boys stayed outside the house the entire time and the girls hung out inside and everyone was happy.

 Ramona and Daisy's dress-up play at Daisy's house ends in disaster when Ramona falls through the unfinished floor in the attic, dangling into the kitchen until Daisy's older brother Jeremy helps fish her out.
 Ramona is shocked that Daisy takes responsibility and Daisy's mother isn't upset.
 Later, she cares for the Kidds' cat when they go away on vacation for a week and she discovers that the responsibility of catsitting isn't as easy as it looks.